chrisburnell/chrisburnell.com/src/posts/recipes/2024-05-16-almond-crescents.md

 ---

 1.
-    In the large mixing bowl, combine the ingredients with hands until reaching an even consistency:
+    In the large mixing bowl, mix the ingredients by hand until it reaches an even consistency:
     - 1 cup unsalted butter
     - 1¾ cups flour
     - 3 <abbr title="tablespoon">Tbsp</abbr> white sugar